aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-attachments/get-attachment-info/_index.md

 }
 ```

-### Sample source code for Get Attachment Info using Aspose.Words for .NET
+### Sample source code for Get Attachment Info using Aspose.PDF for .NET

 ```csharp